perpetual huddle

 to me quite like standing

-a fluorescent-lit storefront,
+in a fluorescent-lit storefront,

 "casually" browsing